Skip to content

 Location pages

-If you service multiple locations, having a page for each location helps customers in those locations find you.
+If you service multiple geographic areas, having a page for each location is great for local SEO.
+It boosts your visibility in search engine results and helps potential customers in those locations find you.

 For instance, your “Detroit AC Repair” page and “Ann Arbor HVAC Repair” page can both rank at the top of search results and attract leads from each city.